Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 Worker 2: Jobs Done!
 ```

-In addition to being handy tools for communicating data between goroutines, retrieving values from channels is a **blocking** operation.
-This means that any attempt to retrieve a value from an empty queue will block until a value is placed into that queue by a different goroutine.
+Part of what makes channels so useful is the fact that retrieving a value from a channel is a **blocking** operation.
+This means that any attempt to retrieve a value from an empty channel will block until a value is placed into that channel by a different goroutine.
 While this feature makes channels an extremely powerful tool for coordinating between multiple goroutines, it can also lead to deadlocks if you're not careful.
 For example, trying to retrieve a value from a channel that never has anything placed into it is guaranteed to deadlock:

 {{< highlight go >}}
 func main() {